Best Battery for the C7 Corvette

 C7 Corvettes are some of the most-demanding cars on the road today from an electrical standpoint, a trend that really started ramping up with the C5 Corvettes.
 These newer Vettes are packed with all kinds of electronics that the previous generations never saw and demand far more from their batteries as a result, even when the cars are parked.
 GM's answer was to use a bigger battery that could do a better job of handling those increased electrical demands, but a bigger battery isn't the cure-all to these electrical demands.

 Corvette owners have been a tough crowd to persuade to use a battery maintainer, but when you look at a collection like Ken Lingenfelter's and you see virtually every Corvette he owns plugged into a quality battery maintenance device, you know you should be doing the same thing with your Corvette.
-With that said, we're excited to let folks know we now offer a YELLOWTOP H6/Group 48 battery upgrade specifically for the C7 Corvettes.
+With that said, we're excited to let folks know we now offer a lithium ORANGETOP QH6 and a YELLOWTOP H6/Group 48 battery upgrade specifically for the C7 Corvettes.

 One of the common questions we get about this battery is why we didn't use our SPIRALCELL design for it?
 The truth is, H6/Group 48 batteries are significantly shorter than a typical car battery.
 They make up for that shorter stature with their length and that combination of short and wide just doesn't work for our SPIRALCELL batteries.
 However, in going with a flat-plate design, we carried over several design features from our SPIRALCELL batteries and incorporated into what we refer to as our PUREFLOW technology.
 That includes 99.99% pure virgin lead, thick, cast straps to connect the cells and pure virgin polypropylene cases, among other features.
 The end result?
 A pretty incredible battery.

-For everyone else, those few extra pounds mean more reserve capacity and a battery that can get discharged for longer periods of time and still start your car (although we still recommend using a charger when your car is parked for long periods of time).
-We're so confident regular use of a battery charger will extend the lifespan of your battery, if you pick up the OPTIMA H6/Group 48 YELLOWTOP factory-direct today and if you buy a Digital 1200 Charger at the same time, we'll add an additional year of free-replacement warranty coverage on your battery.
+For everyone else, those few extra pounds in the YELLOWTOP mean more reserve capacity and a battery that can get discharged for longer periods of time and still start your car (although we still recommend using a charger when your car is parked for long periods of time).
+We're so confident regular use of a battery charger will extend the lifespan of your battery, if you pick up any OPTIMA battery factory-direct today and if you buy a D1200+ Charger at the same time, we'll add an additional year of free-replacement warranty coverage on your battery.